paul-mchugh/mediabench_cmake/README.md

 If you put the install elsewhere make sure to edit `mediabenchDir` on line 5 of `compile_exe_pack.sh` AND the variable `mediabenchDir` on line 7 of `run_exe_pack.sh` to reflect the location of the install on the target machine.

+## Issues with some benchmarks

+On the 64-bit ARM machines we are using for our research pegwit and ghoastscript crash you attempt to run them.
+The pgp benchmark gets caught in an infinite loop.
+I suspect thtat these issues are caused by our use of a 64 bit platform, whereas the code is from the late 90s and likely only supported 32 bit machines.